microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/03-offline-migration.md

 ```

 Another way is to login to the database container, and then try to launch a connection to the Azure DB for MySQL or Postgres.
 It will fail wuth a firewall error that will reveal the address.
-In the example below, pgtarget is the Postgres server name, serveradmin is the admin user created on Azure.
+In the example below, pgtarget is the Postgres server name, pgtarget2 is the mysql servername and both has serveradmin as the admin user created on Azure.

 ```shell